Do you know what the cost to have a dog is? What about the cost of other pets?

 How to Make Your Pet More Affordable…

-Your choice of pet will often be a compromise between the pet you can afford and the pet you want and while you may want a shepherd dog you may only be able to afford a terrier, or while you may want a lizard you may have to choose a more affordable reptile such as a frog.
+Your choice of pet will often be a compromise between the pet you can afford and the pet you want and while you may want a shepherd dog you may only be able to afford a terrier, or while you may want a lizard you may have to choose a more affordable reptile such as a crested gecko morphs.
 However, there are ways to minimise some of the costs associated with pet ownership, for example, consider the lifespan of a pet before you discard it as too expensive because guinea pigs for example only live around five years and can be a great way to introduce your children to the responsibility of a pet, and ready your budget for the expenses of pet ownership.

 You also don’t always have to buy your pets at the pet store and you may be able to find the pet you want at a local animal shelter which can be home to cats, dogs, birds and any other abandoned animals looking for new homes.
 While the pets in the pet stores will eventually be bought by someone, those in the animal shelters aren’t always so lucky and you can often rescue a pet for a small donation, or for free, and it will already be vaccinated.